cephasteom/zen-docs/docs/docs/functions/arithmetic-functions.md

 ```

 ## walk
-Take a random walk / Brownian motion.
-Requires an id to keep track of the internal state.
+Take a random walk (Brownian motion).
+Requires an ID to keep track of the internal state.
+To set x, y, and z simultaneously, see below.

 `walk(i=0, range=4, offset=0)`